mikependon/RepoDB.NET/pages/features/connectionpersistency.md

 # Connection Persistency

-This is the feature that enables you to manage the instance of the `DbConnection` object within the repository objects (ie: [BaseRepository](/class/baserepository) or [DbRepository](/class/dbrepository)).
+This is the feature that enables you to control the persistency of the IDbConnection instance within the repository objects (aka: [BaseRepository](/class/baserepository) and [DbRepository](/class/dbrepository)).
 Please see the [ConnectionPersistency](/enumeration/connectionpersistency) enumeration for more information.

 #### Types of Persitency